system76/tech-docs/src/models/lemp12/internal-overview.md

 - RAM slot is highlighted in maroon
 - M.2 SSDs are highlighted in green
-    - Slot closest to back supports PCIe NVMe Gen 4
+    - Slot closest to RAM supports PCIe NVMe Gen 4
-    - Slot closest to front supports PCIe NVMe Gen 3 and SATA III
+    - Slot closest to battery supports PCIe NVMe Gen 3 and SATA III
 - Wireless card is highlighted in navy
 - LCD cable connector is highlighted in yellow
 - Webcam/microphone connector is highlighted in cyan